As an Amazon Associate we earn from qualifying purchases.

 Step 2: Cover and Shake

 Cover and shake the shaker vigorously for 10 seconds.
 Do not over shake as this will cause the drink to get too cold and diluted with water which will decrease the flavor.
-Let’s face it White Claws aren’t exactly known for being over the top with flavor so we don’t really want to dilute more than we have to.
+Let’s face it White Claws aren’t exactly known for being over the top with flavor so I don’t really want to dilute more than I have to.

 Step 3: Pour Into a Glass